jfarid27/jfarid27.github.io/_posts/2015-10-06-javascript-mcmc.md

 ---
 layout : post
-title  : Markov Chain Monte Carlo simulation in 10 Minutes snip   : When all else fails... simulate everything
+title  : Markov Chain Monte Carlo Simulation in 10 Minutes snip   : When all else fails... simulate everything
 ---

-##Markov Chain Monte Carlo simulation in 10 Minutes
+##Markov Chain Monte Carlo Simulation in 10 Minutes

 ###What is a random variable?